Scale your business with our modular plugins.

 after fields message

-Similarly, you can add any type of content such as images, custom messages, coupon codes, and more to the checkout page.
+Similarly, you can add content, such as images, custom messages, coupon codes, and more, to the checkout page.

 How to Change the Error Message Position

 By default, WooCommerce displays the error messages on the left-hand side.
-The good news is that you can change that with a bit of CSS.
-In this section, we will show you how you can change the error message position with a CSS snippet.
+The good news is that you can change that with some CSS.
+This section will show you how to change the error message position with a CSS snippet.

 First, log in to your WordPress admin dashboard and go to Appearance > Customize.